hackersatcambridge/workshops/README.md

 # Hackers at Cambridge Workshops Index
-This repository serves as an index of all workshops that the Hackers at Cambridge community have run.
+This repository serves as an index of [all workshops](https://hackersatcambridge.com/workshops) that the Hackers at Cambridge community have run.
+Go to [our website](https://hackersatcambridge.com/workshops) to view all of the workshops listed here!

 To add a new workshop: